fadasr/fadasr.github.io/_posts/2018-12-05-public-key-cryptography.md

 ## digital signatures

 digital signatures are the public-key equivalent of MACs.
 A digital signature of a message is a number dependent on private key and on the content of the message being signed.
 In contrast to handwritten signatures, the digital signature also verifies the integrity of the data.
+The generic setting is shown in figure below.
 The signature validation will fail:
 - if a different private key was used to generate the signature
 - if the data has been changed since the signature was applied
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyNDY0MDczLC0xODg3ODgyMDA2LDU1NT
+eyJoaXN0b3J5IjpbLTE1MjQ5MTI5MTQsMjEyNDY0MDczLC0xOD
-UwMTE4NF19
+g3ODgyMDA2LDU1NTUwMTE4NF19
 -->